alexcolls/web3-contracts-bundle/contracts/games/ElementalRaiders/Skill/README.md

 - The safeMint function safely mints an ERC721 token for a user if the user has approved the required amount of GFAL tokens.
 - The getOwnersByTokens function returns the address of the token owner for the provided array of token ids.
 - The getMintingPricesByRarity function returns the price for the provided array of rarity ids.
+- The royaltyInfo function returns the Royalty receiver and the the royaltyAmount.
+(ERC2981)
+- The setTokenRoyalty function sets the new feeNumerator for the royaltyAmount.(ERC2981)

 ## License